|

-a "late bloomer."
-Upon graduation, she headed to Columbia University in
+graduating in 1998, she headed to Columbia University in New York City,

-New York, intent on studying psychology.
-While growing up, Nichols enjoyed
+intent on studying psychology.
+While growing up, Nichols enjoyed trekking

-trekking through the outdoors and being on the water and loved
+through the outdoors and loved windsurfing, sailing and "just being on the

 According to Nichols, she stumbled into modeling accidentally: "I was in